-An Orthotic is Often Needed for Patients Suffering from the Effects of Diabetes
+An Orthotic Can Help Patients Suffering from the Effects of Diabetes

 As a diabetic, if you’re experiencing a loss of sensitivity in your toes, weakness in your ankles, or you’re having trouble finding your step when walking, you might be struggling with Peripheral Neuropathy and Foot Drop.